IIITH Social Incubator graduates 12 social startups and selects 10 greentech startups for EPAM Social Impact Innovation Program - ExBulletin

 Key highlights of this year's program include milestone-based grant support of up to Rs 500,000, incubation support, business coaching and access to IIIT Hyderabad's Smart City Lab.

 “We are proud to support this important program, which closely aligns with our values.
-In addition to driving social change, we are committed to helping startups directly contribute to sustainability. , we aim to make it possible to impact the future.
-We would like to thank all the startups that participated and congratulate the finalists selected for this journey.
-Your participation will contribute to India's progress and the larger goal of a world where companies' ESG principles are essential to building a better tomorrow,'' he said, Vice President, Special Talent Programs, EPAM Systems.
-Kate Pretkel said. ,Co., Ltd
+We are committed to not only driving social change, but also helping startups directly contribute to sustainability and impact the future.
+We would like to thank all the startups that participated in the competition and congratulate the finalists selected for this journey.
+Your participation will help India move forward.
+A company's ESG principles contribute to the larger goal of an essential world in order to build a better tomorrow,” said Kate Pretkel, vice president of special talent programs at EPAM Systems, Inc.

-The selected startups aim to deploy green technologies to tackle various aspects of the climate crisis.
+The selected startups aim to tackle different aspects of the climate crisis by implementing green technologies.
 These startups are:

 Accelo Innovation Pvt.
-Ltd: designs and deploys electric vehicles with custom gear differentials designed for the commercial vehicle market and battery cooling to improve battery performance.
-Pro Zero Carbon: A full-stack solution that provides data measurement, analysis, reporting, and insights using generative AI, IoT, and ML for carbon emissions and ESG reporting.
+Ltd: Design and deployment of electric vehicles with custom gear differentials and battery cooling to improve battery performance designed for the commercial vehicle market.
+Pro Zero Carbon: A full-stack solution that uses generative AI, IoT, and ML to provide data measurement, analysis, reporting, and insights for carbon emissions and his ESG reporting.
 Cero Smart Mobility Pvt.
-Ltd: builds an enterprise-class CMS platform (Charging Station Management System) that helps businesses manage their EV charging infrastructure.
-Ambient Ltd: Provides environmentally friendly, low energy and low cost cooling solutions.
-Angirus Ind Pvt Ltd: Our patented technology has developed a technology to manufacture bricks using recycled single-use low-value plastics and industrial waste alternately.
-The technology is fast, cost effective, energy efficient and requires 80% less area than a brick kiln.
-BioReform: Manufactures his GreenyBags made from natural materials that are 100% eco-friendly, biodegradable and compostable.
-R Buy Smart Refill: A platform that minimizes new plastic packaging requirements and significantly reduces the environmental footprint of packaging manufacturing.
-ENERLYF: Renovate your home cooling with user-friendly products and save up to 35% energy through AI intelligent and his IoT connected solutions.
-Motorall: We have developed a motor platform using rare earth-free magnets, making the motor platform 100% domestically produced.
-Unbubble: We have developed a plant-based protective packaging alternative to materials such as plastic packaging, bubble wrap, and thermocol.
+Ltd: Builds an enterprise-class CMS platform (Charging Station Management System) to help businesses manage their EV charging infrastructure.
+Ambiator Pvt.
+Ltd: Provides eco-friendly, low energy and low cost cooling solutions.
+Angirus Ind Pvt Ltd: We have developed a technology to manufacture bricks using recycled, single-use, low-value plastics and industrial waste alternately, using a patented technology that is fast, cost-effective and energy-efficient. -Efficient, requiring 80% less area than brick kilns.
+BioReform: Makes his GreenyBags made from natural materials that are 100% eco-friendly, biodegradable and compostable.
+R Buy Smart Refill: A platform that minimizes new plastic packaging requirements and significantly reduces environmental impact.
+ENERLYF: Renovate your home cooling with user-friendly products and save up to 35% on energy through AI intelligent and IoT-connected solutions.
+Motorall: We have developed a motor platform using 100% domestic rare earth free magnets.
+Unbubble: We have developed a plant-based protective packaging that replaces materials such as plastic packaging, bubble wrap, and thermocol.

 Some of the graduating startups are stars who have a total revenue of around Rs.
 Some of the performers are also included.
 These startups are:

 Overview: AIC-IIITH Foundation is an Atal incubation center established with the sole purpose of nurturing and supporting technology-based social enterprises.
-We aim to deploy entrepreneurial energy and innovation for social impact to help India achieve the SDGs.
+Aims to deploy entrepreneurship and innovation for social impact to help India achieve his SDGs.
 With support from Government of India's NITI Aayog's Atal Innovation Mission, AIC-IIITH FOUNDATION also strives to foster a social enterprise ecosystem by serving as a platform for sharing ideas and insights.
 With over 10,000 square feet of space consisting of coworking spaces, conference rooms, meeting spaces, and other facilities, AIC-IIITH FOUNDATION aims to provide co-working space to entrepreneurs.
 These advantages are further enhanced by the synergy of agglomeration and network effects of being located at IIIT Hyderabad's Center for Innovation and Entrepreneurship (CIE), a cluster of incubation centres, research labs and resources.

-For more information, please contact us below. [email protected] Or, for more information, please visit our website – https://aic.iiit.ac.in/.
-For updates, follow us on Facebook – www.facebook.com/AICIIITH, Twitter – @IiithAic and LinkedIn – linkedin.com/in/aic-iiith-.
-Foundation-12ab541a1/

 |